 1) Mt.
 Everest

 It's a commonly known fact that Mt.
 Everest, on the Nepal–Tibet border, is the highest point on earth.
 You'd think that would be enough, wouldn't you?
 Well, apparently it isn't.
 The precise height of Mt.
 Everest is somewhat disputed.
 It's generally thought to be 29,029 ft (8848m) above sea level.
 And that interesting little fact?
 It's still growing!
 Mt.
-Everest is pushing upward at a rate estimated to be 4mm a year thanks the clash between two tectonic plates.
+Everest is pushing upward at a rate estimated to be 4mm a year thanks to the clash between two tectonic plates.

 2) Mexico City

 While Mt.
 Everest is growing, the interesting little fact about Mexico City is that it's sinking at an average rate of 10cm a year which is 10 times faster than the sinking rate of Venice, Italy.
 And the reason for this?
 Mexico City was built on a soft lake bed and subterranean water reserves have subsequently been pumped out from beneath the city.
-The result?
+The obvious result?
 The city is sinking.